sensei-hacker/inavwiki/Fixed-Wing-Guide.md

 ### Step 2: Hooking Everything Up.

-* Servo and ESC/MOTOR. ( Keep in mind servos positive wire **should** go to an independent BEC instead of connecting to the flightcontroller itself. )
+* Servo and ESC/MOTOR. ( Keep in mind servos positive wire **should** go to an independent BEC instead of connecting to the flight controller itself. )

     * Airplane
         * Output 1 - Motor/ESC